boydarianne/Reading-Notes/code-102/class-03.md

 * What is the command to take a snapshot of your changed files? git commit -m ""

-* What is the command to send your changed files to Github? git push
+* What is the command to send your changed files to Github? git push origin main